tlepple/data_origination_workshop/README.md

 ---

 ## Objective:
 The goal of this workshop was to evaluate Red Panda and Kafka Connect (with Debezium CDC plugin) and set up a data origination system that streams events to this platform.
+My good friend an collegue (Craig Nelson) wrote a great blog recently on on doing this in docker.
+Check it out here:  [Craig's Blog](https://electricboogaloo.home.blog/2023/01/18/postgres-cdc-with-redpanda-in-six-easy-pieces-part-1-0/)

-I took the time to install it manually and then wrote the setup script in this repo so others could try it out too.
+I took the time to install it manually on a tradition linux server (and then wrote the setup script in this repo so others could try it out too.
 Please take the time to review that script [`setup_data_origination_apps.sh`](./setup_data_origination_apps.sh).
 Hopefully it becomes a reference for you one day.
 In an upcoming workshop, we will integrate this data platform and stream data to our Apache Iceberg data lake from a previous workshop.
 Check out my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop) for more details on that.

 ---
 ---